Thursday, July 20, 2017

 - A man's throat is slashed.

 - Scenes of cannibalism.

 We Are The Flesh is a movie that divided me.
-On a technical level, this movie is quite gorgeous to look at, the acting is extremely solid and just for sheer originality, I think it needs to be seen as movies like this rarely come along.
-On the other hand, things don't always make sense and a lot of the scenes are just repugnant and gross.
+On a technical level, this movie is quite gorgeous to witness, the acting is extremely solid, and just for sheer originality, I feel that it needs to be seen as movies like We Are The Flesh rarely ever come along.
+On the other hand, things don't always make sense here, and a lot of the scenes are just repugnant and gross.
 I was thoroughly uncomfortable at times which I assume is the intention.
 If you like Gaspar Noe, you may find some similarities in their work.